Cabify: Development in Spain

-The company operates in eight Spanish cities as of 2017 – Madrid, Barcelona, Valencia, Bilbao, Vitoria, A Coruña, Málaga, and Sevilla – and on the island of Tenerife.
-In July 2018, a violent taxi-driver strike in Barcelona forced the company to suspend its services until further notice.
-In September 2018, drivers for ride-hailing services including Cabify protested against the Spanish government's proposition to tighten up rules for ride-hailing services.
-In January 2019, Cabify suspended its operations in Barcelona after the Catalan government voted a new rule requiring a 15-minute notice for booking a car.
-Its service was restored in Barcelona in March 2019.
-A specific system architecture for Catalonia alone was developed to comply with the region's harsher laws.

-In May 2022, the company received a 40 million loan from the European Investment Bank to purchase a fleet of electric vehicles for use in Spain, in order to meet the European Union's goal of eliminating carbon emissions.
+In May 2022, the company secured a EUR 40 million loan from the European Investment Bank to purchase a fleet of electric vehicles for use in Spain, in order to meet the European Union's goal of eliminating carbon emissions.

+In October 2022, Cabify launched a new division and brand globally aimed at the storage and transfer of packages (rather than people), Cabify Logistics.
+In Spain, 100% of Cabify Logistics' fleet are electric vans dedicated exclusively to the parcel service.

+The company operates in ten Spanish cities as of 2022 – Alicante, A Coruña, Barcelona, Madrid, Málaga, Murcia, Santander, Seville, Valencia and Zaragoza.

 In Latin America

-A year after its foundation in Spain, Cabify launched its operations in Latin America, opening subsidiaries in Mexico, Chile and Peru.
+A year after its establishment in Spain, Cabify launched operations in Latin America, opening subsidiaries in Mexico, Chile and Peru.

 Within a few years, 80% of Cabify's income would come from the American continent.

 In 2016, Cabify increased expansion in Mexico.
 The Hoy No Circula program in Mexico City generated a 200% increase in demand.
-During that period, Cabify reduced its tariffs by 25% to motivate the inhabitants to use alternative means of transportation.
-Also, it donated a part of its revenues to UNICEF.
-At that time, the company operated in six Mexican cities: Mexico City, Monterrey, Querétaro, Puebla City, Guadalajara and Toluca.
+During that period, Cabify reduced its rates by 25% to motivate people to its services.
+It also donated part of its revenues to UNICEF.
+At that time, the company operated in six Mexican cities: Guadalajara, Mérida, México D. F., Monterrey, Puebla and Querétaro.

-In 2016, Cabify started operating in Argentina (Buenos Aires and Rosario), Brazil (Sao Paulo), Costa Rica, Bolivia and Panama.
-It also announced it would expand its current services to new cities, such as Valparaíso and Viña del Mar in Chile.
+In 2016, Cabify started operating in Argentina (Buenos Aires and Rosario), Brazil (São Paulo), Costa Rica, Bolivia and Panama.
+It also announced it would expand its services to new cities, such as Valparaíso and Viña del Mar in Chile.

 Cabify started offering services to the corporate sector in Bogotá in 2015.
-Cabify late opened in Cali in April 2016 and announced its expansion to Medellín and the Caribbean region, more precisely to the cities of Barranquilla and Cartagena.
-It planned to offer its services in Pereira, Manizales and Bucaramanga later in the year.
+Cabify later opened in Cali in April 2016 and announced its expansion to Medellín and the Caribbean region, more precisely to the cities of Barranquilla and Cartagena.
+It currently offers its services in Barranquilla, Bogotá, Cali, Cartagena, Medellín and Pasto.